stevenpstansberry/iot-health-sync/README.md

 - Formats telemetry data into FHIR-compliant JSON for integration with healthcare systems like EHRs (Electronic Health Records).

-### Unix-Based Simulation and Monitoring
+### Linux-Based Simulation and Monitoring

-- Utilizes Bash scripts and netcat for IoT device simulation, sending telemetry via TCP sockets.
+- Utilizes Linux Bash scripts and netcat for IoT device simulation, sending telemetry via TCP sockets.
-- Monitors Kafka, Redis, and network traffic with Unix tools such as `tcpdump`, `htop`, and `netstat`.
+- Monitors Kafka, Redis, and network traffic with Linux tools such as `tcpdump`, `htop`, and `netstat`.

-### Secure Networking
+### AWS-Orchestrated Secure Networking

+- AWS Lambda functions trigger the orchestration of compute jobs on EC2 instances for processing heavy workloads.
 - Implements firewall rules (`iptables`) and SSL/TLS encryption to secure data transmission.
 - Enforces data encryption at rest and in transit using the AES-256 encryption algorithm.

 ### Fast Data Access and Archiving

 - Leverages Redis for caching recent vitals and Amazon S3 for archiving historical data.
+- Employs AWS S3 Lambda Access Points to strip PII from data before long-term storage.

 ### System Health Monitoring

-- Cloudwatch monitors output statements.
+- CloudWatch monitors system metrics and application logs.

 ---